aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to DOCM" h2="Render CGM to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to DOCM</h2>

+The CGM (Computer Graphics Metafile) file format is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in engineering, technical and scientific applications.
+However, CGM files are not supported by Microsoft Word, which is the most popular word processing application.
+Therefore, it is necessary to convert CGM to DOCM (Microsoft Office Open XML) format in order to open and edit the file in Word.

+<h2>How Aspose.Total Helps for CGM to DOCM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to convert CGM to DOCM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+This API provides a wide range of features to manipulate PDF documents, including the ability to convert PDF to other file formats.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOCM.
+This API provides a comprehensive set of features to create, edit, and convert Word documents.

+In addition, Aspose.Total for C++ also provides other file format automation libraries such as Aspose.Cells for C++, Aspose.Slides for C++, Aspose.Email for C++, and Aspose.BarCode for C++.
+These libraries enable developers to manipulate various file formats, such as Excel, PowerPoint, Outlook, and Barcode, with ease.

+Overall, Aspose.Total for C++ is an ideal solution for C++ developers who need to convert CGM to DOCM.
+It provides a comprehensive set of features to manipulate various file formats, including the ability to convert CGM to DOCM in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}